SwiftyBeaver/SwiftyBeaver/README.md

 <a href="https://github.com/skreutzberger/SwiftyBeaver/blob/master/LICENSE"><img src="http://img.shields.io/badge/License-MIT-lightgrey.svg?style=flat" alt="License: MIT" /></a>

-SwiftyBeaver is a **new**, fast & very **lightweight** logger, with a unique combination of great features.
+SwiftyBeaver is a **colorful**, fast, flexible & very **lightweight** logger, with a unique combination of great features.

-It is written in Swift 2 and was released on November 28, 2015 by [Sebastian Kreutzberger](https://twitter.com/skreutzb).
-Please **follow [SwiftyBeaver on Twitter](https://twitter.com/SwiftyBeaver)** to stay up to date or to get in contact.
-Thanks!
+It is written in Swift 2, supports Swift Package Manager and was released on November 28, 2015 by [Sebastian Kreutzberger](https://twitter.com/skreutzb).

+It is under active development, so please **follow [SwiftyBeaver on Twitter](https://twitter.com/SwiftyBeaver)** to stay up-to-date on new versions & features or to get in contact.

 ## Features